 Shares that are redeemed within 90 days of purchase may be subject to a redemption fee up to 2% of the redemption amount.
-No redemption fees were levied during the year ended December 31, 2022 (2021: \$NIL).
+No redemption fees were levied during the year ended December 31, 2023 (2022: \$NIL).

-Each of the classes are denominated in USD, except for Class IJ which is denominated in Jamaican Dollars ("JMC").
+Each of the classes are denominated in USD, except for Class AC which is denominated in Canadian Dollars ("CDN") and Class IJ which is denominated in Jamaican Dollars ("JMC").

-For the classes of shares denominated in currencies other than the functional currency of the Company, the Net Asset Values are calculated by converting the USD Net Asset Value per Share to the JMC equivalent using the current rate of exchange.
+For the classes of shares denominated in currencies other than the functional currency of the Company, the Net Asset Values are calculated by converting the USD Net Asset Value per Share to the CDN or JMC equivalent using the current rate of exchange.